plibither8/wakalogger/README.md

 If the `GIST_ID` variable is not found/undefined, WakaLogger will create a secret Gist for you and tell you the ID.
 Note it and define the environment variable.

 ### CI (Travis)

+> Note: Even though the following instructions _will_ work, this repository now uses GitHub Actions to perform the cronjobs.

 The [`.travis.yml`](.travis.yml) file contains the required commands that Travis will execute each time it *builds* the repository.